chargebee/customer-portal-php/README.md

 If you need assistance with the implementation, or have requirements regarding the same, please write to support@chargebee.com.

-## Feature wishlist and how to implement it
+## Feature wishlist and how to implement

+Below is the implementation guide for features that might be important for your business.

 ### Multiple Subscription
 The existing code can be easily customized to support multiple subscriptions.